-In NSFG 2011-2013 paradata monitoring techniques allowed a level of monitoring such that it was possible to make survey design changes at any point during the data collection.
+In the 2015-2017 NSFG, paradata monitoring techniques allowed a level of monitoring such that it was possible to make survey design changes at any point during the data collection.
 The information systems provided daily data on how many interviewer hours were being used in data collection, what areas and interviewers had good and poor results, and what types of nonresponse was most prevalent in an area.